ropensci/roweb3/content/blog/2025-01-24-news-january-2025/index.md

 ## rOpenSci HQ

+### rOpenSci 2024 Highlights and what comes next in 2025

+In this blog post, the rOpenSci Team shares the highlights of 2024 and what come next in 2025.
+[Read the full story](/blog/2025/01/22/year-in-review-2024/) for details about our project's progress and activities, from R-Universe, our software peer review system, to the champions program and the multilingual project to the great work of our community.
+We are excited to continue building an open science for all in 2025.

 ### "rOpenSci Statistical Software Peer Review: The importance and challenge of community engagement"

 Find the [recording](https://www.youtube.com/watch?v=7H4FCpZa3w8) of Mark Padgham's talk at RSE CONF 2024.
 The talk was second in a two-part session devoted to software peer review, and followed a [walk-through demonstration of the process of submitting to Journal of Open Source software](https://virtual.oxfordabstracts.com/event/49081/submission/69).
 Explore [Mark's slides](https://mpadge.github.io/presentations/2024/rseconf/).

+### Community Call From Novice to Contributor: Making and Supporting First-Time Contributions to FOSS

+In our first community call of 2025, rOpenSci explored the journey of open source contributions.
+[Hugo Gruson](/author/hugo-gruson/) moderated a dynamic discussion featuring insights from three community members: [Sunny Tseng](/author/yi-chin-sunny-tseng/) offered practical advice for navigating the challenges of initial open source involvement, [Pascal Burkhard](/author/pascal-burkhard/) shared essential git skills for first-time contributors, and [Yaoxiang Li](/author/yaoxiang-li/) delved into test strategies for enhancing R package quality using testthat.

+[Check the video recording (with captions) and all the resources shared in the call on our website. ](/commcalls/first-time-contributor/).
+Also, check the next coworking session and mini hackathon to learn how to join us to support first-time contributions to open source projects.
 ### Coworking Mini-hackathons

 Read [all about coworking](/blog/2023/06/21/coworking/)!